apleus/ci_data/README.md

 Misc notes...

+App flow...

+0. Prepare for scrape
+- (manually) specify products to watch in products.txt
+- extract_raw_review_data.py
+    - for each product
+        - Initialize products, pipeline_metadata tables if necessary
+        - Get last review_count to calculate how many product review pages to scrape
+        - Update pipeline_metadata to signify raw scrape started
+        - Scrape product reviews and upload to s3 as json
+        - Update pipeline_metadata to signify raw scrape complete
+- prep_review_data.py
+    - for each product
+        - find most recent raw data file
+        - sanitize review data
+        - validate review data
+        - Upload sanitized data to s3 as csv
+        - Update pipeline_metadata to signify prep complete
+- prep_data_to_rds.py
+    - for each product

 TODOS:

-TOMORROW:
-- clean newest data file for each product with pydantic (prep)
-    - script that puts data in dataframe, formats text, runs through validators
-    - write pydantic validators
+refactor so extract goes like this:
+- get products
-    - convert to csv
+- connect...
-- connect to aws db (redshift, or RDS?) (load csvs)
+- init admin databases (can you execute multiple queries at once?)
+- get review_count info
+- do the scraping, return metadata
+- update admin databases (can you execute multiple queries at once?)

-- create reviews table and adds new data files to reviews table in aws db
+3. add new reviews to reviews table
--

-FRIDAY:
-- creates / updates scrapes table with successful scrape + creates product table when necessary
-- incorporate update logic for page counter by referencing db
+3b. update scrapes table to show completed E, L refactor...
+- should you update pipeline_metadata instead of adding new entry?
+    - change key to just product_id, date

+EVENTUALLY:
-- dbt transformations?
+- dbt transformations
+- d3.js
+- Terraform
+- airflow
+- put onto AWS
+- automate EC2, RDS to stop with action tied to budget alert...

 Schema notes: